Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 • Gives you local tracking numbers, call recording, voicemail-to-job creation, and a softphone for techs

-If you’re on Standard and need call tracking, you’re paying extra.
-Most shops that try to skip it end up with a mess of forwarded personal cell calls they can never attribute to a lead source.
+If you’re on Standard and need call tracking, you pay extra.
+Most shops that skip it end up with a mess of forwarded personal cell calls they can’t track.

 Genius Answering (AI Call Answering)